 The design in question was created by Nida Mahmood in her Junglee Billee collection around two years ago.
 The designer was shocked when she recently spotted a kurti in similar design at the brand’s store at an airport.
 “After that, I visited their stores in Delhi and found those kurtis everywhere.
 I sent somebody to check out their store in Lucknow as well, which too had stocked the same collection.
 It was selling on their website also,” informed Mahmood.

 The designer said she is considering further legal action against the brand.
 But she mentioned that the brand seems to have take the collection off the racks.
 It’s not even showing on their website now.
 A close look at the website’s screenshot uploaded by Mahmood on her Facebook, vaguely reveals the brand’s name (check the image above).
-We have contacted the brand and will upload their reaction as soon as we get it.

 Read Nida Mahmood’s full Facebook Status below: